redendie/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 *tGravityAcc-arCoeff()-X,1*

-	Autorregresion coefficients with Burg order equal to 4, of feature tGravityAcc, along the X axis, and with parameter 1.
+	Autorregresion coefficients with Burg order equal to 4, of feature tGravityAcc, with parameters X,1.

 *tGravityAcc-arCoeff()-X,2*

-	Autorregresion coefficients with Burg order equal to 4, of feature tGravityAcc, along the X axis, and with parameter 2.
+	Autorregresion coefficients with Burg order equal to 4, of feature tGravityAcc, with parameters X,2.

 *tGravityAcc-arCoeff()-X,3*

-	Autorregresion coefficients with Burg order equal to 4, of feature tGravityAcc, along the X axis, and with parameter 3.
+	Autorregresion coefficients with Burg order equal to 4, of feature tGravityAcc, with parameters X,3.

 *tGravityAcc-arCoeff()-X,4*

-	Autorregresion coefficients with Burg order equal to 4, of feature tGravityAcc, along the X axis, and with parameter 4.
+	Autorregresion coefficients with Burg order equal to 4, of feature tGravityAcc, with parameters X,4.

 *tGravityAcc-arCoeff()-Y,1*

-	Autorregresion coefficients with Burg order equal to 4, of feature tGravityAcc, along the Y axis, and with parameter 1.
+	Autorregresion coefficients with Burg order equal to 4, of feature tGravityAcc, with parameters Y,1.

 *tGravityAcc-arCoeff()-Y,2*

-	Autorregresion coefficients with Burg order equal to 4, of feature tGravityAcc, along the Y axis, and with parameter 2.
+	Autorregresion coefficients with Burg order equal to 4, of feature tGravityAcc, with parameters Y,2.

 *tGravityAcc-arCoeff()-Y,3*

-	Autorregresion coefficients with Burg order equal to 4, of feature tGravityAcc, along the Y axis, and with parameter 3.
+	Autorregresion coefficients with Burg order equal to 4, of feature tGravityAcc, with parameters Y,3.

 *tGravityAcc-arCoeff()-Y,4*

-	Autorregresion coefficients with Burg order equal to 4, of feature tGravityAcc, along the Y axis, and with parameter 4.
+	Autorregresion coefficients with Burg order equal to 4, of feature tGravityAcc, with parameters Y,4.

 *tGravityAcc-arCoeff()-Z,1*

-	Autorregresion coefficients with Burg order equal to 4, of feature tGravityAcc, along the Z axis, and with parameter 1.
+	Autorregresion coefficients with Burg order equal to 4, of feature tGravityAcc, with parameters Z,1.

 *tGravityAcc-arCoeff()-Z,2*

-	Autorregresion coefficients with Burg order equal to 4, of feature tGravityAcc, along the Z axis, and with parameter 2.
+	Autorregresion coefficients with Burg order equal to 4, of feature tGravityAcc, with parameters Z,2.

 *tGravityAcc-arCoeff()-Z,3*

-	Autorregresion coefficients with Burg order equal to 4, of feature tGravityAcc, along the Z axis, and with parameter 3.
+	Autorregresion coefficients with Burg order equal to 4, of feature tGravityAcc, with parameters Z,3.

 *tGravityAcc-arCoeff()-Z,4*

-	Autorregresion coefficients with Burg order equal to 4, of feature tGravityAcc, along the Z axis, and with parameter 4.
+	Autorregresion coefficients with Burg order equal to 4, of feature tGravityAcc, with parameters Z,4.

 *tGravityAcc-correlation()-X,Y*

-	correlation coefficient between two signals, of feature tGravityAcc, along axes X and Y.
+	correlation coefficient between two signals, of feature tGravityAcc, with parameters X,Y.

 *tGravityAcc-correlation()-X,Z*

-	correlation coefficient between two signals, of feature tGravityAcc, along axes X and Z.
+	correlation coefficient between two signals, of feature tGravityAcc, with parameters X,Z.

 *tGravityAcc-correlation()-Y,Z*

-	correlation coefficient between two signals, of feature tGravityAcc, along axes Y and Z.
+	correlation coefficient between two signals, of feature tGravityAcc, with parameters Y,Z.

 *tBodyAccJerk-mean()-X*